holpit/EzAdoVSSolution/README.md

   * \*Always Encrypted\* the procedure contains always encrypted columns
   * \*Non Query\* - procedure returns no results
 ###Other procedure syntax
-In addition to annotations procedures should adhere to the following convention
+In addition to annotations procedures should adhere to the following convention:
   * IF @PARAMETER IS NULL THROW...
 Parameter is now non-nullable
   * IF NOT EXISTS (SELECT 1 FROM @PARAMETER_TABLE) THROW...
 Parameter is now non-nullable